Why Are Dogs’ Noses Wet? Facts & Benefits

 When a Wet Nose Isn’t Good

 A wet nose serves a dog well when it comes to smell.
 However, there are times when it’s a sign that something is wrong with your pup.
-Excessive discharge, especially if it is opaque, is a potential sign of a respiratory infection.
+Presence of a nasal discharge that is thick, colored yellow, green or red, or is one-sided or coming from both nostrils, is a potential sign of a respiratory issue, foreign body, or another problem in the nasal passage.

 - Coughing